Rapid Action Battalion: Activities

-Many national needs are filled by RAB by providing extra duty during Eid-ul-Fitr, Puja, world Ijtema, and Akheri Munazat, among other events.
+Many national needs are filled by RAB by providing extra duty during Eid-ul-Fitr, Puja, Ijtema, and Akheri Munazat, among other events.
 They also contribute resources during elections, such as the Narayangonj City Corporation Election.

 Ranks and insignia

-Because RAB is composed of officers and troops from Bangladesh Police and Bangladesh Armed Forces, it was necessary to attribute a common rank insignia to the RAB badges.
+RAB is composed of officers and troops from Bangladesh Police and the Bangladesh Armed Forces, it was necessary to attribute a common rank insignia to RAB badges.
 Such insignia can be seen in the illustrations below.

 List of Director Generals

 Notable arrests

 The following is a table containing details of major arrests by the RAB according to their official website:

 Criticisms

 Although the RAB has been successful in apprehending several high-profile terrorists, including the infamous Bangla Bhai, Human Rights Watch has accused RAB of numerous deaths, which have been attributed to crossfire.
 In March 2010, the battalion leader claimed 622 deaths were due to 'crossfire', while some human rights organisations claimed that more than 1,000 extrajudicial killings were the product of the battalion.
 Further, there have been many reports of torture in connection with the battalion's activities.